MatiasHiltunen/smdp/README.md

 The demo includes a palette button that opens a theme editor.
 The editor uses the same `ThemeBuilder` helper exposed through the public API and updates CSS variables in place.

 ## Principles

-- No third-party runtime code: the shipped bundle stays dependency-free so the executed code is auditable.
-- Privacy: there is no telemetry or analytics.
-Requests occur only when loading external Markdown that the user specifies.
+- Privacy: there is no telemetry or analytics built in the code.
+Requests occur only when loading external Markdown that the user specifies to be loaded from trusted source.
 - Licensing: the entire codebase is released under the MIT License.
-- Roadmap transparency: work-in-progress branches are public and areas needing improvement are documented.
-- AI usage: we value carefully crafted code while recognising that LLMs, applied with intent and review, can accelerate exploration without diluting quality.
+- AI usage: we highly value carefully hand-crafted code while recognising that LLMs, applied with intent and review, can accelerate exploration without diluting quality.

 ## Architecture